acsours/matplotlib-homework/README.md

        ![final_tumor_boxplot.png](final_tumor_boxplot.png?raw=true "Title")

   * For mouse s=185, treated with Capomulin, as time progressed tumor volume decreased at a nearly linear rate.
+When combining this observation with final average tumor volume for Capomulin, it can be inferred that this drug regimen is one of the more effective in this study for decreasing tumor volume.

       ![mouse_progression.png](mouse_progression.png?raw=true "Title")